amills25/BouncingBalls/pseudocode.md

  * Function to draw the balls
    * Add draw() to Ball() prototype

  * Function to update ball's data
    * Changing this.x and this.y to keep ball in window

+ * Store and populate balls
+   * Create array
+   * WHILE
+   * Random assignments of size and color

+ * Function to create animation loop
+   * FOR loop to draw and move balls

+ * Call loop()

 ### END